As a Chayal Boded (Lone Soldier) in the IDF, you are eligible for different benefits.

 Cards for International Phone Calls

-To obtain the card, speak to the Mashakit Tash in your unit.
+To obtain an international calling card, speak to the Mashakit Tash in your unit.
 Details regarding this benefit are updated from time to time, and are publicized by Machleket Prat.

 Reduced Electricity Bills